rogerlew/usgs-regolith/Readme.md

 Using the program
 -----------------
 The program runs from the command line and can be compiled for any operating system that supports Fortran 95.
 The user provides a parameter input file, *rg_in.txt*, containing a list of model parameters and path names for other input files.
 The digital elevation model and related user-provided input files, slope, upslope contributing area, elevation index, plan-view curvature, and property zone are raster grids in ASCII grid format.
 All input grids must have the same spatial reference, resolution, and footprint.
 Input file requirements vary depending on the selected soil model (see Required input files, below); however, each model requires a user provided DEM.
 The NDSD model requires an elevation index grid, which can be created by the utility program TopoIndex (distributed with TRIGRS).
 Source code and executabe files for TopoIndex are available at https://code.usgs.gov/usgs/landslides-trigrs.
-For the DRS3 model, a user-supplied plan-view curvature grid, which can be created using GIS software, is also needed.
+For the DRS3 model, a user-supplied plan-view curvature grid, which can be created using Geographic Information System (GIS) software, is also needed.
 The NASD, NSDA, and WNDX models require a flow-accumulation grid (count of upslope grid cells) which can additionally be created using GIS software.
 While each model will utilize a grid of slope angle values, the program can compute this and optionally output the grid if one does not exist or if the user specifies topographic smoothing.
 The outputted slope grid can be used in future iterations within the same study area to improve computation time.
 In addition to a grid of slope angle values, the program outputs a log file, an ASCII grid of computed soil depth, and optional grids of various intermediate values (see Output files, below).

 Input parameter definitions
 ---------------------------